Arduino Clap Switch with LED and Relay Using Sound Sensor

 LM393 Sound Sensor Module

-The sound sensor module makes it simple to detect sound and is commonly used to determine sound intensity.
-For protection, switching and monitoring applications, this module can be used.
-It is easy to adjust its precision to ease of use.
+The LM393 Sound Sensor is the heart of our clap switch.
+It detects sound intensity and sends signals to the Arduino.
+For protection, switching, and monitoring applications, this module can be used.
+Adjusting its precision for ease of use is easy.
 It uses a microphone that provides an amplifier, high detector, and buffers for the signal.

-When a sound is detected, the sensor generates an output signal voltage, which is then sent to a micro-controller, which performs the required processing.
+The sensor generates an output signal voltage when it detects sound., which is then sent to a microcontroller, which performs the required processing.

 The sound detector sensor module for Arduino determines whether or not sound has crossed a predefined threshold value.
 A microphone detects sound, which is then fed into an LM393 op-amp.
 An onboard potentiometer is used to change the sound level set point.
 As the sound frequency reaches the threshold, an LED on the module illuminates and the output is reduced.